Katrine-Marie/PHP-boilerplate2018/README.md

 Boilerplate code for smaller PHP projects.
 2018 version.

 Page templates go in the `/pages` folder, include-files such as header, footer or reusable widgets go in the `/includes` folder, and functionality code goes in the `/code` folder.
 OOP classes go in the `/classes` folder.
 Autoloader enabled.

+## How To Use
+Drop into the root of the project folder.

+Adjustments needed in:
+1. The `index.php` file in both the root folder, and the `a-panel` folder - set `$uri[1]`.
+2. The `config.php` file in the `classes` folder - use your own database connection.